Pramana: Pratyaksham

-Anumāna
+Anumanam

-Anumāna (अनुमान) means ‘inference’ in Sanskrit, though it often is used to mean ‘guess’ in modern Indian languages.
+Anumanam (अनुमानम्) means 'inference' in Sanskrit, though it often is used to mean 'guess' in modern Indian languages.
 In the context of classical philosophy, it is described as reaching a new conclusion and truth from one or more observations and previous truths by applying reason.
 Observing smoke and inferring fire is an example of Anumana.
 In all except one Hindu philosophies, this is a valid and useful means to knowledge.
 The method of inference is explained by Indian texts as consisting of three parts: pratijna (hypothesis), hetu (a reason), and drshtanta (examples).
 The hypothesis must further be broken down into two parts, state the ancient Indian scholars: sadhya (that idea which needs to be proven or disproven) and paksha (the object on which the sadhya is predicated).
 The inference is conditionally true if sapaksha (positive examples as evidence) are present, and if vipaksha (negative examples as counter-evidence) are absent.
 For rigor, the Indian philosophies also state further epistemic steps.
 For example, they demand Vyapti—the requirement that the hetu (reason) must necessarily and separately account for the inference in "all" cases, in both sapaksha and vipaksha.
 A conditionally proven hypothesis is called a nigamana (conclusion).

-Upamāna
+Upamanam

-Upamāna (उपमान) means comparison and analogy.
+Upamanam (उपमानम्) means comparison and analogy.
 Some Hindu schools consider it as a proper means of knowledge.
 Upamana, states Lochtefeld, may be explained with the example of a traveller who has never visited lands or islands with endemic population of wildlife.
 He or she is told, by someone who has been there, that in those lands you see an animal that sort of looks like a cow, grazes like a cow but is different from a cow in such and such way.
 Such use of analogy and comparison is, state the Indian epistemologists, a valid means of conditional knowledge, as it helps the traveller identify the new animal later.
 The subject of comparison is formally called upameyam, the object of comparison is called upamanam, while the attribute(s) are identified as samanya.
 Thus, explains Monier Williams, if a boy says "her face is like the moon in charmingness", "her face" is upameyam, the moon is upamanam, and charmingness is samanya.
 The 7th-century text Bhaṭṭikāvya in verses 10.28 through 10.63 discusses many types of comparisons and analogies, identifying when this epistemic method is more useful and reliable, and when it is not.
 In various ancient and medieval texts of Hinduism, 32 types of Upamāna and their value in epistemology are debated.